 Los Angeles is one of the most pet-friendly cities in the country, with dozens of hotels that offer pet-sitting services, treats, beds and more.
 For luxury four-legged lodging, check your pet into the Kennel Club LAX, which offers grooming, spa services and more.
 Dogs on-leash are welcome at outdoor shopping malls, attractions, and most state parks, and they’ll love running free at dog parks and on hiking trails.
 Later, you and your pet can dine alfresco at one of L.A.’s pet-friendly restaurants.
 Take your pet with you on vacation with L.A.
 Tourism’s guide to pet-friendly Los Angeles!

-Los Angeles has bargains that are great for exploring L.A. on a budget, including the Hollywood CityPass, which has four attractions at nearly half off retail.
+Los Angeles has bargains that are great for exploring L.A. on a budget, including the Southern California CityPASS, which has four attractions at nearly half off retail.
 Many of L.A.’s top cultural attractions have admissions that are $10 or less; Dodger Stadium offers $10 advance tickets for top deck seats.
-Quench your thirst without breaking the bank at L.A.’s top Happy Hours, and nosh on reasonably-priced eats seasoned with history at The Original Pantry, Phillipe the Original, or Pink’s Hot Dogs.
+Quench your thirst at a discount at L.A.’s top Happy Hours, and nosh on reasonably-priced historic eateries The Original Pantry, Phillipe the Original, or Pink’s Hot Dogs.
 Los Angeles is known for glitz and glamour, but L.A.
-Tourism’s guide has the best of L.A. on a...
+Tourism’s guide has the best of L.A. on a budget.

 Nearly half of Los Angeles’ residents trace their roots to Latin American origins – from Mexico and Peru to El Salvador and Costa Rica.
 Los Angeles’ past, present and future have been shaped by the richness of these cultures.
 It’s only fitting that each year from Sept.
 15 – Oct.15, Angelenos and visitors of all backgrounds celebrate National Hispanic Heritage Month.